For businesses investing in any kind of new software, the vendor selection process is typically driven by three key factors.

 Of course, there are things you can do yourself to aid adoption too.
 For instance, you may want to recruit ‘change champions’ – networks of employees who are trained to use the new processes and tools and can feedback and share their new system skills with others.

-Price will always be a key factor in selecting any piece of business software, but in the particular case of HR technology, a low-cost implementation could ultimately prove the most costly.
+The price will always be a key factor in selecting any piece of business software, but in the particular case of HR technology, a low-cost implementation could ultimately prove the most costly.

 In assessing prospective providers, it’s therefore important to look beyond the price and understand what support you can expect with key elements of the implementation.